ericmiguel/timeless/README.md

 Timeless use two main concepts: `Datetime` and `Period`.
 A datetime is a point in Time, and a Period is a duration.

-Timeless does`t differentiate between datetime and date objects.
+Timeless doesn`t differentiate between datetime and date objects.

-All datetimes are assumed to be in the UTC+00:00 timezone if any other timezone is specified.
+All datetimes are assumed to be in the UTC+00:00 timezone if any other timezone isn`t specified.

 ---